UnionOfRAD/manual/en/advanced-tasks/architecture.md

 ## Webroot

 The `webroot` folder of your application is (ideally) the only place in your application that is web-visible.
-The `index.php` file takes care of bootstrapping Lithium, and the rest of the folders and files here are used for static content delivery.
+The `index.php` file takes care of bootstrapping li3, and the rest of the folders and files here are used for static content delivery.

 Things like JavaScript files, images, Flash objects, and movies should end up here for easy access for your web server to deliver to the client.